Album Review: Bricolage

 Well, here we are, twenty-two months later, the five hundreth post.

 Quite a few interviews done (and several still to be written up), a lot of music reviewed, a bit of ranting, and some nice words in the Guardian.
 It’s been a labour of love at times, but I’m grateful to the support I’ve had from readers, friends and family (not that these are necessarily mutually exclusive), and particularly the wonderful Mrs. 17 Seconds.
 She has waited patiently whilst I grappled with technology, for that five minute post that has turned into an hour, shared the frustration, and been as supportive as anyone could wish.
 When we met the Vinyl Villain in Glasgow a couple of months back, he quipped: ‘So what’s it like being married to an obsessive, then?’ to which she replied: ‘Well, everyone’s obssessive about something, aren’t they?.’
 When I started this blog, we had yet to get cats…or even get married.
-Life, eh?
+L

 Some of my friends have asked if the blog’s raison d’etre is to publicise new scottish music.
 This is only part of it, but it’s definitely a part of it: